EUR/USD 1.16440 ▲ +0.23%

 • Watch RBI policy announcements — monetary policy decisions move INR pairs

-• Use a trading journal — track every trade with our journal tool
+• Use a trading journal — track every trade with our journal template guide

 • Ignore "guaranteed return" schemes — see how to spot forex scams